What is Pick and Pack?

 1. Receiving an order - When an order is placed via an e-commerce business, the system communicates the order to the warehouse where all products are stored.

 2. Picking the ordered product - The efficiency of this step depends on the inventory layout and picking method.
-Barcode labelling and program based inventory management will not only fasten the process but make it error-free.
+Barcode labeling and program-based inventory management will not only fasten the process but make it error-free.

 3. Packing the ordered product- Another core part of the whole process, this when the selected product is packed and labelled for shipping.